 We create projects as a structured way to make things happen or to deal with change.
 This may be things like moving office, organising an event, installing a new system, planning a campaign or developing a product.

-This one-day workshop will introduce you to a straightforward and jargon-free way to manage projects.
+This workshop will introduce you to a straightforward and jargon-free way to manage projects.
 Once learned, you can apply these simple but effective skills to any project.

 The course is also a useful introduction for project team members enabling them to gain an overall understanding of the benefits of a structured Project Management approach.

 - Anyone who been asked to run or take part in a Project

 - Understanding the benefits of a structured approach to managing projects

 - Initiation of a project through to successful completion

 - Application of principles to plan run and finish a project

 This module provides an overview of project management and introduces delegates to the simple but effective four stage process.